cschweda/repo-combiner-2025/README.md

 - Support for large repositories
 - Error handling and progress reporting
 - Support for both private and public repositories
-- Token counting for processed content
+- Token counting with AI-readiness assessment
+- Shows if content will fit in various chat model windows

 ## Installation